expo/expo/docs/README.md

 If you just want to hide a single page from the sidebar, set `hideInSidebar: true` in the page metadata.

-### Use Terminal component for `expo install` commands snippets
+### Use `Terminal` component for shell commands snippets

-Whenever `expo install ...` commands are used or referred, use `Terminal` component to make the code snippets copy/pasteable.
+Whenever shell commands are used or referred, use `Terminal` component to make the code snippets copy/pasteable.
 This component can be imported in any markdown file.

 ```jsx
 import { Terminal } from '~/ui/components/Snippet';